kalabox/kalabox/docs/users/install.md

 1. Download the `.dmg` package from [kalabox.io/download](http://kalabox.io/download)
 2. Mount the DMG by double-clicking it
 3. Double-click on the `KalaboxInstaller.pkg`
+4. Go through the setup workflow
-4. Enter your username and password
+5. Enter your username and password when prompted

 Windows
 -------